yaolingling/install_rackhd_ansible/README.md

 Before ansible is used to install RackHD, some steps need to be done.

-set up RackHD on ubuntu,
+Set up RackHD on ubuntu,

 * edit /etc/ansible/hosts, define hosts where RackHD will be installed.
 * ensure ssh these ips defined in "/etc/ansible/hosts"